Skip to Content

 M1.
 Clickjacking Protection

-Dashboard and API lacked X-Frame-Options and Content-Security-Policy frame-ancestors headers.
+Dashboard and API lacked X-Frame-Options and Content-Security-Policy headers, allowing potential clickjacking attacks against admin functionality.

 Resolution - Remediated